I dragged a 2017 office jukebox into 2026, rewired it, and it still keeps the room moving.

 - Don't skip a song once it starts playing.
 Somebody picked it and has been waiting for it to come on.

 - Anyone can lower the volume for any reason.
-If it's been down for a while, feel free to turn it back up.
+If it's been down for a while, just turn it back up.

 - When in doubt, put on your headphones.